Ending Amputee Helplessness

 To do this, you – ironically enough – have to give up some control.
 You have to practice effective techniques that reframe your usual ways of thinking.
 Rather than jumping to thoughts like "This is useless," or "I give up," you have to start to replace unhelpful distortions with healthier modes of thinking, like "There are certain aspects of life that cannot be controlled.
 I cannot control how others think of me or how they react to me.
 However, I can control how I react to other people."
 You may not be able to control what other people are willing to give you.
 But you can control what opportunities you create for yourself.
 These new thoughts will allow you to increase your sense of perceived agency, and you will then be more willing to see opportunities for growth as they arise.

 For those amputees feeling like giving up, these changed belief systems could lead them to seek physical rehab and peer support from fellow amputees.
 For those who've "given up" on walking again, these new, empowered thoughts might motivate them towards regaining things they previously thought unobtainable.
-It could propel them to see themselves as examine what type of person they want to take steps to improve their confidence rather than assuming that their situation is hopeless.
+It could propel them to see themselves as examining what type of person they want to take steps to improve their confidence rather than assuming that their situation is hopeless.
 These are just some examples of how changing your thoughts can change your life.

 Reengage to Ending Amputee Helplessness.